Stand aside, hyperloop: This cross-continental train aims to replace flying

 The core design is, admittedly, something of an engineering fantasy.

-But as lead designer Guillermo Callau explains to me, the team has actually put a lot of thought into the feasibility of what you see here, from the route, which passes from Africa to Europe to Asia, to the cars, which feature everything from typical seats to a large shared indoor garden.
+But as lead designer Guillermo Callau explains to me, the team has actually put a lot of thought into the feasibility of the route, which passes from Africa to Europe to Asia, to the cars, which feature everything from typical seats to a large shared indoor garden.
 The idea isn’t to present a completely realized design, but to think bigger about how to reduce our reliance on flying.

 “You would take something a little slower than a flight, but it would be immensely more efficient,” says Callau.
 “This isn’t just being optimistic.
 It’s necessary.
 CO2 tariffs, or taxes on CO2, will make flights way more inaccessible.”